tt6746690/credit_risk/credit_risk/learn.md

 - indexing
     - `X = A[I_1, I_2, ..., I_n]`
         - `:` select all indices in the dimension
-        - `from:to:stride` select contiguous or strided subselections
+        - `from:to:stride` select contiguous or strided sub selections
-        - `end` used to represnet last index of each dimension
+        - `end` used to represent last index of each dimension
             - `X[1:end-1]`, all but last item in 1d array
 - assignment
     - `A[I_1, I_2, .., I_n] = X`
 - indices types
-    - scalaar index, nonboolean
+    - scalar index, non-boolean
     - array of scalar index,
         - []
         - ranges